andrijasinski/plexmission.bot/README.md

 Adjust paths in `config.py` file for your use case.

+## Usage

+To get a list of commands, use `/help` command - it will list all available actions.
+Nitpick: to get latest update of the bot, use `/update` command to pull changes from Github and `/restart` to start using new version.

 ## Support

 **PS** this Telegram bot is created for my use case.